Aditi-V12/Data_Portfolio/README.md

-This i smy Portfolio from the Bootcamp where you can see projects on Tableau
+This is my Portfolio from the Bootcamp where you can see projects on Tableau
 SQL
 <<<<<<< HEAD